-Unfortunately, we can’t always meet up with your D&D friends to play games in the real world (that’s more true than ever with the current COVID-19 situation).
+Unfortunately, we can’t always meet up with your D&D friends to play games in the real world.
+You may not even have friends who want to play Dungeons & Dragons.

 Some of these servers literally have thousands of players coming together to play D&D online using services like Roll20, Fantasy Grounds, and even theater of the mind.

 1. DWB D&D

-At any given time you’re likely to find at least 1000 D&D players logged in.
-That means that you need to be quick when a game is posted.
+At any given time you’re likely to find at least 1,000 D&D players logged in.
+That means you need to be quick when a game is posted.
 As long as you have alerts on, though, you should be able to find a game without issue.

-This is an extremely active server filled with players and DMs who want to come together to play Adventure’s League, the mode of play that is officially sanctioned by Wizards of the Coast.
-At the time of writing, there are 26 DMs logged in and 483 players, meaning this is a very active server with a lot of games.
+As of this writing, there are 26 DMs logged in and 483 players, meaning this is a very active server with lots of games.
 Like most popular servers, games will fill up fast, so be ready to message the DM as soon as a listing is posted, or else you’ll miss out.

-There are some hoops to jump through to get started in your first game, but once you get up and running, it’s quite easy to get a spot and the homebrew games have always been quite fun in my experience.
+There are some hoops to jump through to get started in your first game, but once you get up and running, it’s quite easy to get a spot—and the homebrew D&D games have always been quite fun in my experience.

-The server has a room called lfg_tabletop where you can sign up to be alerted whenever someone is hosting a game.
+The server has a channel called #lfg_tabletop where you can sign up to be alerted whenever someone is hosting a game.
 There’s usually a game or two posted each day, so you should be able to find some other critters to play with.

 5. The Tavern

 The Tavern is a server I just discovered recently, so I haven’t had as much experience joining games with it as I have others.

-Check Your Local Area for Online D&D
+Check Locally for Online D&D